- Directed By: Allen Hughes

 |Domestic Gross: $19,701,164||Overseas Gross: $14,778,881|

-The first business deal that the new CEO of New Regency Brad Weston made was to co-finance Broken City with Emmett/Furla.
-The gross budget was $56,770,611 and after rebates the net cost was $48.3 million.
+The first business deal that the new CEO of New Regency Brad Weston made was to co-finance this picture with Emmett/Furla.
+The gross budget for Broken City was $56,770,611 and after rebates the net cost was $48.3 million.
 Additional co-financing came from 1984 Private Defense Contractors, Envision Entertainment and Nemesis Finance.
 Inferno International began pre-sales in 2011, but the company went bust in 2012 and the rights Inferno had in the project were then assigned to Nemesis Finance.
 The financing model for Broken City expected $28 million from pre-sales, but they only amounted to $17 million.

 After the lower than expected sales, Nemesis changed their role to a lender and contributed $5.3 million and then sued Emmett/Furla for fraud and damages.
 Emmett/Furla fabricated the amount of debt that was being loaned against the pre-sales, so they could deposit less into the residual reserve they had to give to the major guilds.
 This exposed Nemesis to a possible $1.6 million that might not be returned to them.
 In 2013 Emmett and Furla defaulted on the loan from Nemesis.
 Adding more clutter to this for Nemesis was an investor called Loggalex, which owed $1.6 million to Inferno, which was inherited by Nemesis and they discovered a side deal that Emmett had with Loggalex — in which Emmett diverted part of that $1.6 million into another film.
 Nemesis sued for $6.2 million and finally in September 2016, the lawsuit was settled by both parties.